vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - List of switches that should be simulated by this network simulator.
    * - UseTraceSinks
-     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this controller.
+     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by the network simulator.
 Trace sinks are referred to by their name and can be used by multiple controllers. (optional)